-WWL Year Christians killed Churches or Christian buildings attacked or closed Christians' private property damaged or confiscated Christians internally displaced
+WWL Year Churches or Christian buildings attacked or closed Christians killed Christians physically or mentally abused Christians internally displaced

-2024 160 2228 5878 62,119
+2025 459 20 10,000 9251

-2023 17 67 180 834
+2024 2228 160 10,000 62119

-This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the Full Country Dossier.
+This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the country's corresponding WWL Persecution Dynamics.
 Since many incidents go unreported, the numbers must be understood as minimum figures.
-In cases where it has been impossible to count exactly, a symbolic round figure (10\, 100\ or 1000\) is given which in reality could be significantly higher.
+In cases where it has been impossible to count exactly, a symbolic round figure (10, 100 or 1000) is given which in reality could be significantly higher.
+The same applies for symbolic numbers 10,000, 100,000 and 1,000,000.